Tchadoblog, writing differently about Chad

 Authors: Deuh’b Zyzou with contributions from Mirjam de Bruijn and Laurens Nijzink

-The Bloggers Association Chad and Voice4Thought have initiated a project called “Tchadoblog: Raconter le Tchad autrement – Créer le “bon buzz” (Tchadoblog: Telling the story of Chad differently – Creating the right buzz) aimed at promoting blogging and depolarizing the narrative in Chad.
+The Bloggers Association Chad and the Voice4Thought Foundation (Netherlands) have initiated a project called “Tchadoblog: Raconter le Tchad autrement – Créer le “bon buzz” (Tchadoblog: Telling the story of Chad differently – Creating the right buzz) aimed at promoting blogging in a way that does not feed the rising polarisation in the country of Toumaï.

-In the context of people shaken by a political and social crisis in the Chadian capital, the workshop on blogging began on Monday afternoon, October 24 2022, in the premises of the innovative incubator Wenaklabs located in the El-Nimery district.
-Voice4Thought was represented by director Mirjam de Bruijn and journalist Laurens Nijzink.
-Exchanges between the two organizations started in the form of an open conversation.
-Participants were able to reflect on their role as bloggers in a socially, politically and culturally seriously polarised environment with its particular history.
-Questions about the motivation of young people to become bloggers were asked.
+Although the participants were still shaken by a popular revolt and a violent military retaliation on Thursday October 20th, we nevertheless started the blogging workshop on the following Monday afternoon, October 24 2022, in the premises of the innovative incubator Wenaklabs located in the centre of N’Djamena.
+Voice4Thought was represented by its director Mirjam de Bruijn and journalist/editor Laurens Nijzink.
+The participants were given the opportunity to reflect openly on their role as bloggers in a socially, politically and culturally seriously polarised environment.
+We discussed the motivation of young people to become bloggers.
 Those who have already started blogging also shared their experiences.
-It was evident that the bloggers are ‘hungry’ to contribute to change the narrative around Chad and the way Social Networks, like Facebook, Twitter, Instagram and Whatsapp, are used.
+The bloggers were eager to contribute to changing the narrative around Chad and the way social media plays a role in this narrative.
 It is time to depolarise the discussions!

-The core of Voice4Thought’s trainings is their research methodology.
-The first day of the blogging workshop was built around learning how to do research.
-Learning how to do research, in particular qualitative research, allows students to grasp the basic notion of the work of a local journalist.
+The core of Voice4Thought’s training is the research methodology.
+The first day of the blogging workshop was built around learning how to do research, in particular qualitative research.
+This skill allows students to grasp the basic notion of the work of a journalist.

-Through discussions a definition of the media ecology in Chad was defined: The media space consists of national newspapers, TV and radio which are dominated by government news and actions.
-The private media provide other information, but almost always lack discussion and debate.
-Social Networks (SN) have taken on this function, apart from their role of providing information.
-For Chadians, SN’s have become their information space, and they take all information as viable.
+Through discussions we arrived at a common understanding of the media ecology in Chad: on the one hand it consists of national newspapers, TV and radio that are dominated by reporting on what the government does and from a biased government perspective.
+On the other hand, private media provides other kinds of information, but almost always lacking critical discussion and debate.
+Social media have taken on this function, apart from their role of providing information.
+For Chadians, social media have become their main information space, and they take almost all information as viable.

 During the workshop participants were also introduced to new methods for structuring research and producing non-polarising stories.
 Learning by doing was the pedagogical principle during the five days.
 The participants discussed a lot with each other and went out on the street twice to do reporting and research.
 In order to tell depolarising stories, you have to listen first.
 Understanding the other person is the basis for going beyond one’s own references and even prejudices.
-The participants practices this with the interview technique called ‘looping’: listen carefully and check whether you have understood the answer to your question.
+This was practiced with the interview technique called ‘looping’: listen carefully and check whether you have understood the answer to your question.
 By looping you are also able to dig a little deeper during an interview.

 During the last three days, participants worked on a story using the new learned techniques, and presented their outcomes on the last day.
 The presentations nicely showed how each person integrated the new way of working into their article in their own way.